DiegoDerksen/diegoderksen.github.io/_posts/2024-12-05-Securely use Azure Logic Apps and Azure Keyvault.md

   - Logic App
 ---

 In this guide, I'll walk you through the process of setting up and managing Logic App resources using Role-Based Access Control (RBAC) and Managed Identities.
-We'll cover the prerequisites, including necessary roles and app registrations for Graph API permissions to automate various administration task on Microsoft 365.
+We'll also cover the prerequisites.

 ## Prerequisites